lynnfaraday/aresmush.com/tutorials/manage/roles.md

 Additionally, there is a special character - the master admin (default name Headwiz).
 The master admin has both the admin and coder roles, and is the only one that can assign those roles.

-> <i class="fa fa-exclamation-triangle"></i> **Important:** Coders essentially have the keys to the kingdom.
+{% include note.html content="Coders essentially have the keys to the kingdom.
 They can do anything to the database, including changing the master admin password.
-Make sure you trust your coders!
+Make sure you trust your coders!" %}

 ## Permissions